 CHARACTER LINE: a depressed woman finds a new sense of purpose

 ACTION LINE: by tracking down the thieves alongside her obnoxious neighbour

-SOME SENSE OF THE OUTCOME: They are either going to win or lose their battle against the pack of degenerate criminals.
+SOME SENSE OF THE OUTCOME: They are either going to win or lose their big struggle against the pack of degenerate criminals.
 It may well be a pyrrhic victory since Ruth is well out of her depth.